- May 18, 2022

 In the beginning of 2018 Russia began automatic exchange of tax information under the OECD Convention (Organization for Economic Co-Operation and Development) and introduced new reporting requirements for members of multinational enterprise (MNE) groups.

-What companies does the new law apply to?
+What companies does the law apply to?

-The new reporting must be filed by MNE groups with consolidated revenue over RUB 50 bln in the preceding fiscal year (if the parent company of a MNE is a Russian tax resident)*.
+The reporting must be filed by MNE groups with consolidated revenue over RUB 50 bln in the preceding fiscal year (if the parent company of a MNE is a Russian tax resident)*.
 In addition, the following conditions apply:

 - the company prepares consolidated financial statements in accordance with the requirements of the legislation of the Russian Federation or stock exchanges;